saitej34/INDIGG-Backend-Assignment/README.md

 ## API to Login the user i.e to authenticate the user with email and password

- `Generates JWT Token upon successfull Login which can be valid upto some minutes which we can specify here i have specified 100 Minutes of time so therefore the token is valid only upto 300 Minutes`
+ `Generates JWT Token upon successfull Login which can be valid upto some minutes which we can specify this in code access_token function  here i have specified 300 Minutes of time so therefore the token is valid only upto 300 Minutes ( 5 Hours )`

 ```sh
 127.0.0.1:8000/api/auth/user